Voultapher/Presentations/MeetingC++Jan2017_delegates/present.md

 ```
 <!-- .element: class="fragment" -->
 Note:
-- On a more serious note, we'll see that they can be very usefull >>
+- On a more serious note, we'll see that they can be very useful >>
 - Lambdas are convertible to function pointers >>
 ---